Topics on this page:

 Private Documents:

-Private documents can be personal (example: Power of Attorney) or corporate (example: Articles of Incorporation) and may be issued an authentication or apostille by a designated authority, general the state Secretary of State’s office.
+Private documents can be personal (example: Power of Attorney) or corporate (example: Articles of Incorporation).
+Private documents may be issued an authentication or apostille by a designated authority.
+Generally, the designated authority is state Secretary of State’s office.

 Examples of commonly authenticated private documents include: